Bionus/imgbrd-grabber/src/README.md

 # The `src` directory

 This directory contains all actual source code for Grabber, to be built using [CMake](https://cmake.org/).
-Each sub-directory contains a different project.
+Each subdirectory contains a different project.

 Main projects:
 * `lib`: the library containing Grabber's logic